sebanalysis/sebbeck.com/_posts/2022-11-11-bullshit-jobs.md

 Jobs that only serve to improve someone or something's reputation, image or perceived value.
 A product of vanity.
 Throughout recorded history, rich and powerful men and women have tended to surround themselves with servants, clients, sycophants, and minions of one sort or another.
 - Doormen pressing the open-button, allowing residents to enter their building.
-- South Africa - car 'guards'
+- South Africa: car 'guards'
-- Brazil - Lift operators
+- Brazil: Lift operators
 - Receptionists in companies that just need to be seen to have a receptionist or P.A.s where there are no calls to take.
 - Cold caller on behalf of a broker offering free research material, to make the broker seem busy.
 - Portfolio Coordinator, without a real job description, actually functions as PA to the director and serves to make the rest of the team feel more important.